daveswaves/new_sp_api/README.md

 Get weights & lengths, from `FespMVC/NEW_API_SYSTEM/sp_api/products.db3`, for skus retrieved from `amazon_items`.
 This `products.db3` database is copied from `FESP-REFACTOR/products.db3` (7pm scheduled copy).
 A copy is used to avoid the access problems that this Python script was experiencing when trying to access the original database.

 After calculating the total dimensions and weight of the shipment, the shipment is created and the order PNG string retrieved.
-This gets saved, along with the ordeID, to `FespMVC/NEW_API_SYSTEM/sp_api/api_labels.db3`.
+This gets saved, along with the ordeID, to `FespMVC/NEW_API_SYSTEM/sp_api/api_labels.db3` ('prime_labels' table).

+If the 'prime_labels' equals/exceeds 6000, it deletes the oldest records, leaving 5000 remaining.
+The database also gets compacted when this happens.

 ## amazon_sp_api_get_orders.py